-The data on mobile home costs were obtained from Housing Question 23 in the 2016 American Community Survey (ACS).
+The data on mobile home costs were obtained from Housing Question 24 in the 2022 American Community Survey (ACS).
 The question was asked at owner-occupied mobile homes.

 These data include the total yearly costs for personal property taxes, land or site rent, registration fees, and license fees on all owner-occupied mobile homes.
-The instructions are to exclude real estate taxes already reported in Question 19 in the 2016 ACS.
+The instructions are to exclude real estate taxes already reported in Question 20.
+Additionally, the mobile home costs exclude installment loan payments on the purchase of the mobile home, as respondents are instructed to include these payments in Question 22b about the mortgage payment amount.